YouTube

 Written inPython (core/API),[2] C (through CPython), C++, Java (through Guice platform),[3][4] Go,[5] JavaScript (UI)

-In October 2006, YouTube was bought by Google for $1.65 billion.[10]
-Google's ownership of YouTube expanded the site's business model, expanding from generating revenue from advertisements alone to offering paid content such as movies and exclusive content produced by YouTube.
+In October 2006, YouTube was purchased by Google for $1.65 billion (equivalent to $2.22 billion in 2022).[11]
+Google expanded Youtube's business model of generating revenue from advertisements alone, to offering paid content such as movies and exclusive content produced by and for YouTube.
 It also offers YouTube Premium, a paid subscription option for watching content without ads.
-YouTube also approved creators to participate in Google's AdSense program, which seeks to generate more revenue for both parties.
-YouTube reported revenue of $29.2 billion in 2022.[citation needed] In 2021, YouTube's annual advertising revenue increased to $28.8 billion, an increase in revenue of 9 billion from the previous year.[1]
+YouTube incorporated Google's AdSense program, generating more revenue for both Youtube and approved content creators.
+In 2022, YouTube's annual advertising revenue increased to $29.2 billion, more than $9 billion higher than in 2020.[1][12]

 Since its purchase by Google, YouTube has expanded beyond the core website into mobile apps, network television, and the ability to link with other platforms.
-Video categories on YouTube include music videos, video clips, news, short films, feature films, songs, documentaries, movie trailers, teasers, live streams, vlogs, and more.
-Most content is generated by individuals, including collaborations between YouTubers and corporate sponsors.
-Established media corporations such as Disney, Paramount, NBCUniversal, and Warner Bros.
-Discovery have also created and expanded their corporate YouTube channels to advertise to a greater audience.
+Video categories on YouTube include music videos, video clips, news, short and feature films, songs, documentaries, movie and teaser trailers, live streams, vlogs, and more.
+Most content is generated by individuals, including collaborations between "YouTubers" and corporate sponsors.
+Established media, news, and entertainment corporations have also created and expanded their visibility to YouTube channels in order to reach greater audiences.

 YouTube has had unprecedented social impact, influencing popular culture, internet trends, and creating multimillionaire celebrities.
-Despite its growth and success, it has been widely criticized for allegedly facilitating the spread of misinformation and the sharing of copyrighted content, routinely violating its users' privacy, enabling censorship, and endangering child safety and wellbeing, and for its guidelines and how they are implemented.
+Despite its growth and success, the platform is sometimes criticized for allegedly facilitating the spread of misinformation, the sharing of copyrighted content, routinely violating its users' privacy, enabling censorship, endangering child safety and wellbeing, and for its inconsistent or incorrect implementation of platform guidelines.

 From Wikipedia, the free encyclopedia · View on Wikipedia